kubernetes/community/github-management/org-owners-guide.md

     `OWNERS_ALIASES` file.
     * Update the OWNERS file as per the request.
 If the repo is a [SIG Repository], add a labels entry for the SIG that the repo belongs to.
-    * Update the `SECURITY_CONTACTS` file as per the request.
+    * Update the `security_contacts` field in the `OWNERS` file as per the request.
 Note that aliases cannot be used in this case so expand the team, if specified.
-    * Create a new commit with the message *Update OWNERS, OWNERS_ALIASES and SECURITY_CONTACTS*.
+    * Create a new commit with the message *Update OWNERS and OWNERS_ALIASES*.
   * Push the new commit directly to the master branch.
   * If the repo is a [SIG Repository], add a new topic of the form `k8s-sig-<sig-name-repo-belongs-to>` using the *Manage Topics* option.